HotBarbeque/C9-README-KC/README.md

 # Professional README Generator

 ## Description
 This project asks a series of questions to build a professional README through the integrated terminal using Node and Inquirer npm.
+This challenge pushed my knowledge of Node and how to properly use inquirer npm.

 ## Table of Contents
 - [Installation](#installation)